titon/toolkit/docs/en/development/js.md

 The individual components that make up the Toolkit JavaScript layer are powered by a robust object-oriented class layer.
 This base class that all components extend can be found under the `Toolkit.Component` object.
-The Component class provides common methods, options, and events &mdash; all of which can be found in more detail below.
+The Component class provides common methods, properties, and events &mdash; all of which can be found in more detail below.

 Before we learn more about the component system, we must differentiate between the two types of components.
 Every type of component falls into one of the following.